Alfred Price (author)

-Alfred Price FRHistS, (1936 - January 29, 2017) was a popular author on aviation and related topics.
+Alfred Price FRHistS, (1936 - January 29, 2017) was an author on aviation and related topics.
 He wrote over 40 books and 200 magazine articles.

 Early life and education

-Price served in the Royal Air Force (RAF) as an aircrew officer.
-Price received his PhD in history from Loughborough University.
+Price served in the Royal Air Force (RAF) as an Air Electronics Officer (AEO).

+In the Royal Air Force he flew in the V-bomber force and specialised in electronic warfare.
+Over 15 years he flew over 4,000 flying hours.

+Price received a PhD in history from Loughborough University.

-Career
+Writing Career

-After his retirement from the air force, Price wrote extensively on aviation and military topics.
-He was named a Fellow of the Royal Historical Society.
+After his retirement from the air force, Price wrote extensively on aviation and military topics and over 40 of his books were published.
+As a result, he became a Fellow of the Royal Historical Society.